FAQ coronacrisis: tips

 Temporary Support Necessary Costs (TONK)

 Are you a self-employed person, entrepreneur, employee or job seeker and do you have financial problems?
 Can you no longer pay necessary costs such as housing costs?
-Check whether your municipality can support you.
 You can apply for this support scheme from 1 March 2021 for a maximum of six months.
+Check under which conditions your municipality can support you.
+Note: this can differ per municipality.
+View the Amsterdam scheme here.

 Responsible management, coordination